uizaio/uiza-android-player-sdk/README.md

 **Note:**
 - The version of the ExoPlayer Extension IMA must match the version of the ExoPlayer library being used.
-- If you are using both ChromeCast and IMA Ads dependencies, we recommend using dependency 'com.google.android.gms:play-services-cast-framework:$version' with version >= 18.0.0 to avoid dependency version conflicts
+- If you are using both ChromeCast and IMA Ads dependencies, we recommend using dependency `com.google.android.gms:play-services-cast-framework:$version` with version >= 18.1.0 to avoid dependency version conflicts

 Check [example here](https://github.com/uizaio/uiza-android-sdk/blob/master/sampleplayer/build.gradle).